architectural practice

 Studio members will guide people through the space and explain the displays.
 There may be some limited noise from the workshop.

 Heatherwick Studio is an architecture and design practice based in King’s Cross since 1994.
 It creates buildings, spaces, objects, and infrastructure all around the world.
-Internationally celebrated projects include the Olympic cauldron for London 2012, Coal Drops Yard in London, Little Island in New York, the Zeitz Museum of Contemporary Art Africa in Cape Town, and Changi Airport’s terminal 5, among many others.
+Internationally celebrated projects include Coal Drops Yard in London, Little Island in New York, Changi Airport’s terminal 5, and the recently completed London Olympia.

 Historically, the studio has been somewhat hidden away.
 But in its new home, Making House, it is focused on engaging more with the public.
 Formerly the head office of a well-known fashion brand, the building has a prominent place on Argyle Street, just a five-minute walk from King’s Cross Station.